gemrb/gemrb.github.io/Manpage.md

   - **Width**=INT
     Game window width (in pixels).

-**WARNING:** This is not arbitrary but depends on the game data.
-For custom resolutions the widescreen mod needs to be used.
+This can be arbitrary, but results depend on the game data.
+Check the website for a detailed explanation of resolution modes.

   - **Height**=INT
     Game window height (in pixels).

-**WARNING:** This is not arbitrary but depends on the game data.
-For custom resolutions the widescreen mod needs to be used.

   - **Bpp**=INT
     Color depth of the game window (in bits per pixel).